-Domain-Reference Approach.
 This approach also begins with an examination of the construct’s critical features.
-However, particular consideration is given to the target, direction and intensity of the characteristic.
-Statement are created by specifying a target, using a directional form of the “to be” verb (positive or negative), then adding an adjective denoting intensity.
+However, particular consideration is given to the target, direction, and intensity of the characteristic.
+Statements are created by specifying a target, using a directional form of the “to be” verb (positive or negative), and then adding an adjective denoting intensity.
 Once the basic structure of the statement is determined, it can be transformed to fix grammatical issues.
 The statements produced should have a direct alignment between conceptual and operational definitions of the construct.

 Target: learning a new skill, participating in a debate, expressing my opinion